alina-yur/native-micronaut/README.md

 # Native Micronaut 👩‍🚀

+Micronaut is a JVM framework that shares the same philosophy as GraalVM Native Image: move work to build time for lightweight and fast applications at run time.

 ## Getting Started

 Go to [micronaut.io/launch](https://micronaut.io/launch/) and generate your project.
 You might want to pay attention to defaults — I chose latest Java, Maven, and JUnit.
 For the sake of this project, our demo will be called `library`.